DeanDodds/milestoneproject4/README.md

 ## Environment variables and app set up

 In order to connect you to keep your Sectret keys safe you must set up a env.py file.
-This is a  file containing key value pairs of all the environment variables required to configure you application.
-This is then linked into you settings.py file in the main app of yor project. an example en.py looks like
+This is a  file containing key value pairs of all the environment variables required to configure your application.
+This is then linked into your settings.py file in the main app of yor project. an example en.py looks like:

 ```
 SECRET_KEY=h^z13$qr_s_wd65@gnj7a=xs7t05$w7q8!x_8zsld#